List of Mrs. Brown's Boys characters: Cathy Brown

 Catherine "Cathy" Brown is Agnes' only daughter in the Brown family and the rudest child in the family.

 She is a lonely middle-aged woman who is on the look-out for a man, but is put off by her mother and what her mother usually has to say about her boyfriends.
-In series one, it is revealed that Cathy has already been married once in a London register office, and the man she married was beating her – she is not divorced as of Series 1.
-Her past romances include: Teddy Brannigan, the local bad boy; Professor Thomas Clowne, her psychology teacher, and Mick, who is a police officer.
+In Series 1 it is revealed that Cathy had been married once in a London register office, and the man she married was beating her – she is not divorced as of Series 1.
+Her past romances include Teddy Brannigan, the local bad boy; Professor Thomas Clowne, her psychology teacher; and Mick, who is a police officer.
 It was revealed by Maria Brown that Mick was already married.
-It was revealed later in the series that Mick divorced his last wife.
-They then get back together.
+It was revealed later in the series that Mick divorced his last wife, and they then get back together.
 Cathy claims that he's more sensitive.
-Later in the series, when Cathy is expecting a surprise romance holiday to Venice, Mick States that he is going to Cork for work.
+Later in the series, when Cathy is expecting a surprise romance holiday to Venice, Mick states that he is going to Cork for work.
 Cathy is automatically suspicious and decides to take a walk by the airport.
 When she discovers Mick is there with a young woman, she decides to "tip customs off that they are drug smugglers."
 In the New Year's Day 2015 episode, Cathy leaves for a fertility clinic in London in the hope of becoming pregnant.

-Cathy also appears in All Round to Mrs Brown's where she hosts a segment called "The Cathy Brown Show" where she and Agnes would interview celebrities.
+Cathy also appears in All Round to Mrs Brown's in which she hosts a segment called "The Cathy Brown Show" where she and Agnes would interview celebrities.

-The episode Orange Is The New Mammy states that Cathy's birthday is July 6 but in 'Mammy's Memories?'
-Buster states her birthday is February 29.
+The episode Orange Is The New Mammy states that Cathy's birthday is 6 July, but in 'Mammy's Memories?'
+Buster states her birthday is 29 February.

-Cathy, along with Agnes, appears in the 2022 Netflix film A Madea Homecoming to attend Agnes' great-nephew Davi's graduation party.
+Cathy appears along with Agnes in the 2022 Netflix film A Madea Homecoming to attend Agnes' great-nephew Davi's graduation party.

-Cathy is portrayed by O'Carroll's real-life wife, Jennifer Gibney.
+Cathy is portrayed by O'Carroll's real-life wife Jennifer Gibney.